CDC Melbourne: Depots

 CDC Melbourne also used to operate from Altona and Werribee depots until they moved into the Wyndham depot which opened in December 2017.

 Fleet

-As of June 2022, the fleet comprised 377 buses and coaches.
+As of August 2024, the fleet comprised 387 buses and coaches.
+The fleet includes 50 Volvo B5LH buses which was once Australia's largest hybrid bus fleet, as well as eight of Victoria's first Volvo BZL battery electric buses.

+As part of the new bus franchises, a number of buses were transferred from Kastoria Bus Lines (including Broadmeadows Bus Service) to CDC Melbourne on 1 July 2025.

 Liveries

 Westrans fleet livery was white with red stripes for buses at Altona (now closed) and Sunshine depots, and white with blue stripes at the Werribee depot (now closed).
 Eastrans fleet livery was white with white and green stripes.
+A few Eastrans buses used for SmartBus route 900 were in the SmartBus livery, six of which remain in this livery as of August 2024.

-The Public Transport Victoria white and orange livery has been adopted as standard for route service buses and an orange, blue and white livery was adopted for charter buses.
-However some older buses still retained the old Westrans livery with CDC Melbourne signage.
+Since the rebranding to CDC Melbourne, the Public Transport Victoria white and orange livery has been adopted as standard for route service buses.
+An orange, blue and white livery was adopted for charter buses.
+A small number of buses at the Tullamarine depot still bear the Tullamarine Bus Lines livery, branded with CDC Melbourne signage.